Inform. Inspire. Empower.

 Consultant | Producer | Nerd

-Dr. Mebane helps her clients tell their stories in ways that help all of us have better individual and community health.
+Dr. Mebane helps people tell their stories in ways that help all of us have better individual and community health.
 With her signature blend of creativity and conciseness, she produces informative and timely public health content for her clients, including producers, writers and other arts and entertainment professionals.
 She also helps individuals, professional organizations, universities, foundations and others share their research and work with a variety of audiences, including policymakers, the general public, bloggers and journalists.

 World-class Training and Experience